ntoussaint/SETestKCL/README.md

 <br>

-It is based on Qt for the gui part, and Boost for the binomial distribution calculation
+It is based on Qt for the gui part, and Boost for the binomial distribution calculation.
+Note that the GPL [QtCustomPlot](http://www.qcustomplot.com/) has been shipped in this repository to help producing graphs.

 See the full Doxygen documentation in this [link](http://ntoussaint.github.io/SETestKCL/Doxygen/).